-- COHSASA is one of 32 healthcare accrediting bodies in the world that holds a current IAP (International Accreditation Programme) award from the International Society for Quality in Health Care (ISQua) as a competent health accrediting body.
+- COHSASA holds a current IAP (International Accreditation Programme) award from the International Society for Quality in Health Care (ISQua) as a competent health accrediting body.
+This accreditation is conferred by ISQua’s External Evaluation Association (IEEA) based in Geneva.

 - International links and collaboration create a network-based legitimacy and expert partnerships.